Hermann-SW/9383761-digit-prime/README.md

 We have solar power on roof top, and on good days (25KWh)
 ![good.50%.jpg](good.75%25.jpg)
-as well as on not so good days,
+as well as on not so good days (13.9KWh),
 ![not_so_good.50%.jpg](not_so_good.75%25.jpg)
 80W = 0.08KW are easily produced for more than 12 hours per day.
 So more than half of the computation is green.